You have a million things on your to-do list when selling your home.

 Or, if you’re selling “as is,” they should recommend ways to attract prospective buyers, without having to make any repairs or improvements.

-Pro tip: Don’t just listen to the agent’s feedback — try to understand why they’re providing it.
+Pro tip: Try to understand why the agent is providing their feedback.
 Pay attention to mentions of your property’s selling features, nuances that may appeal to (or turn off) potential buyers, and their logic behind any improvements or repairs.

 Learn their marketing strategy